haggi/appleseed-maya/README.md

 To run the debug plugin from maya, maya needs some env variables:<br>

-MAYA_MODULE_PATH should point to the module path of mayaToAppleseed. e.g.<br>
+MAYA_MODULE_PATH should point to the module path of mayaToAppleseed.
+That's the directory where the mayatoappleseed.mod file is located. e.g.<br>
 MAYA_MODULE_PATH=c:/SomeDir/mayaToAppleseed/mtap_devmodule<br>

-The maya script path should contain the common scripts:
+The maya script path or the pythonpath should contain the common scripts because in a module file only paths below a module can be defined:

 MAYA_SCRIPT_PATH=c:/SomeDir/mayaToCommon/python<br>

 This can be done via Maya.env file or with a batch script (my preferred way).<br>
 Then it should work.
-This is only necessary for the debug version.
+The mayaToCommon python path is only necessary for the debug version.
 In the final deployment the common scripts will be copied to the module script path.